-They are learning the real consequences of their action imposed by the situation.
+They are learning the real consequences of their negative action.

-Discipline means teaching a child how to make better choices, not making them suffer for the mistake they already made.
+Discipline means teaching a child how to avoid making a poor choice.
+It should focus on teaching your child the proper future behavior, not making them suffer for the mistake they already made.
 If you punish your child to make them suffer, it will only teach them to fear you or the punishment.

 Artificial punishment teaches the wrong lesson.